mattman0123/TabeTopTimer/README.md

 - **Timer Display**: Displays the countdown timer for players to keep track of their game time.
 - **Admin Panel**: Allows authorized users to set the countdown time, start/pause/reset the timer, and upload custom background images.
+- **QR Code**: Create a QR Code for users to access the timer from anywhere on LAN.

 ## Contributing